 I imagine there are a couple armchairs and maybe some actual commandos screaming at the computer that this is silly and you should never confront a bad guy with an unloaded gun and (condition butterscotch aside) I would have to agree.

 However, I have a young boy at home and he believe he is a firearm expert.
 He is likely to try to rack a shotgun to see if it was like his computer games.
 Because of this I keep my shotgun unloaded, yet not in the safe with the non-defense guns.
 (I talk about this in my article on kids and guns.)

 I want to give a little scenario as a thinking exercise so you can see that you just might need to load a shotgun in a hurry while having to deal with someone with ill intent:

-The thought is not many want to buck a shotgun, and no one wants to be first when you obviously have a loaded chamber, thereby giving you time to fully prepare as they decide wither they think they can take you without getting shot.
-Obviously this only works if your actions and demeanor express your confidence and iron will – Be an Andy and not a Barney.
+The thought is not many want to buck a shotgun.
+No one wants to be first when you obviously have a loaded chamber.
+This gives you time to fully prepare as they decide wither they think they can take you without getting shot.
+Obviously this only works if your actions and demeanor express your confidence and iron will.
+Be an Andy and not a Barney.
 It also goes without saying it’s much better to start off prepared with a loaded firearm…